raminsa/telegram-bot-api/README.md

 <a name="debug"></a>
 ## Debug

-use debug option and write to local file:
+use a debug option and write to local file:
 ```go
 package main